Teaching should not be one of the most stressful jobs in the U.S. But it is. And that was even before the pandemic.

 Talkspace is one of the best-known companies in this market.
 They offer on-demand therapy that you can do via text or messaging.
 To start, you’ll fill out some basic info, and then they’ll match you with a licensed therapist.
 Best of all, there’s no scheduling needed.
 You can write your therapist early in the morning, late at night, or anytime in between.

-If you’re low on funds, there are a few options to try.
-First of all, you can look into support groups.
+You can also look into support groups.
 For instance, the Anxiety and Depression Association of America has this online resource.
 Another option is to look for group therapy, which can be cheaper than one-on-one options.
-Finally, seek out providers that have sliding scale fees.
-Be upfront that you’re a teacher on a budget.
-Not everyone will offer sliding scale, but it’s worth asking.

 Maybe you did couple’s counseling once with your college significant other, and it was too new age for your taste.
 Or maybe you had to do counseling as a kid, and it brings back bad memories.
 Whatever the case may be, do not let a bad therapy experience put you off of therapy completely.